RealDaniG/AEGIS/EASY_START_GUIDE.md

 1. **Verifies your Python environment** - Checks that you have Python 3.8+
 2. **Installs all dependencies** - Automatically installs or updates all required Python packages
 3. **Starts the Unified System Coordinator** - Launches the core consciousness engine and AGI framework
-4. **Launches the Visualization Monitor** - Opens a real-time dashboard showing system metrics
+4. **Opens the Web Interface** - Automatically launches your browser to show the visualization
 5. **Displays connection information** - Shows you how to access all system interfaces

 ## 🛠️ Troubleshooting